LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Fidelity Guarantees

 Therefore, a surrogate tree that guarantees faithfulness of \emph{model-driven} explanations (Lemma~\ref{lemma:local_tree_fidelity}) can only deliver trustworthy counterfactuals and exemplar explanations sourced from the minimal representation set.
-For such surrogates we can also generate what-if explanations with perfect fidelity by bypassing the surrogate tree and directly querying the black-box model.
-This may be an attractive alternative for more complex surrogate trees that additionally guarantee faithfulness of \emph{data-driven} explanations (Corollary~\ref{cor:local_data_fidelity}) whenever the black-box predictive function is accessible to the explainee and querying it is not prohibitively expensive (time or compute) .
-This latter surrogate type, which usually results in deeper trees, can deliver a broader spectrum of trustworthy explanations: tree structure-based explanations, feature importance, decision rules (root-to-leaf paths), answers to what-if questions and exemplar explanations based on \emph{any} data point, in addition to counterfactuals.
+This may be an attractive alternative to more complex surrogate trees that additionally guarantee faithfulness of \emph{data-driven} explanations (Corollary~\ref{cor:local_data_fidelity}).
+The latter surrogate type, which usually yields deeper trees, can deliver a broader spectrum of trustworthy explanations: tree structure-based explanations, feature importance, decision rules (root-to-leaf paths), answers to what-if questions and exemplar explanations based on \emph{any} data point, in addition to counterfactuals.